Siena, Italy: The Heart of the Tuscany!

 General information about Siena

 Siena in Italy has about 54,000 inhabitants and its historic old town is considered to be one of the most beautiful places to visit in Tuscany.
 While Florence, only 70 kilometers away, is known to be the ultimate city of the Renaissance, Siena shows a breathtakingly beautiful medieval side.
 Especially the historical center of Siena, which is also on the list of UNESCO World Heritage Sites, is unique in Italy because of its flair.
+Really worth seeing in Siena is also the imposing Duomo, and of course the world-famous Piazza del Campo, which is one of the most beautiful squares in the country.

-Best things to do in Siena
+Best Things to Do in Siena

 On a city trip, there are so many amazing things to do in Siena.
 Most of the attractions are located directly in the old town, which you can explore on foot via a city-walk.
 In order not to lose the overview, here are the best places to visit in Siena at a glance.